duccc/my-first-repository/README.md

 # Welcome to my first public Repository

-So far I've learned out to
+So far I've learned how to
 1. Get Setup with Git and GitHub
 		1. Installing Git
 		2. Signing up GitHub